-Please note: Policies on this page reflect those of the Division of Industrial Innovation and Partnerships, NOT the entire National Science Foundation.
+Please note: Policies on this page reflect those of the Directorate for Technology, Innovation and Partnerships, NOT the entire National Science Foundation.

-If you are selected and confirmed to serve on a panel for the Division of Industrial Innovation and Partnerships (ENG/IIP), you will be authorized to travel on behalf of NSF, a Federal Government agency.
+If you are selected and confirmed to serve on a panel for the Directorate for Technology, Innovation and Partnerships (TIP), you will be authorized to travel on behalf of NSF, a Federal Government agency.
 Please be aware NSF is operating in line with Executive Order 13589 and OMB Memorandum 12-12, which require all Federal agencies to reduce costs for travel and conferences.

-The Directorate for Engineering REQUIRES all panelists to use the Panelist Function component of NSF’s FastLane system.
+The Directorate for Technology, Innovation and Partnerships REQUIRES all panelists to use the Panelist Function component of NSF’s FastLane system.
 We request that you submit your travel information and your banking information via FastLane.